 - We prefer some more Ghee which we add while serving the Khichuri.

-You can use green peas, carrot, cauliflower, and also potato while making this.
+- You can use green peas, carrots, cauliflower, and also potato while making this.
 However, we prefer not to add veggies in this particular preparation.

 - Serving Size: 250g